-Mel Carriere from San Diego California on June 22, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on June 22, 2013:

 I agree with all the explorers you have included here in this fascinating hub except for Pizarro.
 While Cortes was actually an enlightened conqueror who truly tried to protect the well being of his conquered subjects, Pizarro was merely a ruthless, unscrupulous looter.
 I personally would scratch him off the list, but it's your hub.
 I have enjoyed reading about the age of exploration since I was a young child, and your hub has reawakened my passion for this branch of history.
 Very well written.